JoseBarbero/CamPype/README.md

     \* Remove the last line if you don't have a reference file to annotate.

-1. You can modify running parameters in "workflow_config.py" file.
+1. Set your own running parameters in "workflow_config.py" file.

 ## Running the workflow